Ayman-Dwikat/Ayman-Dwikat/README.md

 - 👋 Hi, I’m @Ayman-Dwikat
 - 👀 I’m interested in Front End development for web or mobile.
-- 🌱 I’m currently learning new frameworks and improving my skills.
+- 🌱 I’m active and always looking to learn new things and improving my skills
 - 💞️ I’m looking to collaborate on web development projects, especially those focusing on user interface and user experience.
 - ✨ I specialize in creating interactive and aesthetically pleasing web pages or mobile app.
 - 📫 How to reach me: [Send me an email](mailto:ayman.dwikat.2001@gmail.com)